Our Community

 Check out the Open Road Archive of Classes, Workshops, Performances, et cetera and Past Events.

 The Open Road published a monthly Meditation & Mindfulness Dialogue from September of 2020 through June of 2024.
 It was mailed to men in prison and emailed to people “on the outside.”
 There is a complete archive of this journal at: Meditation & Mindfulness Dialogue Archive.
+Also, check out Johnny’s version of the first Zen text: the Hsin Hsin Ming of Seng Ts’an.

 The Open Road has a Walt Whitman Archive: Friends of Walt.